Liga Femenil: Broadcasting

 Each club in the league negotiates their own TV rights contracts with TV networks or streaming platforms.
 Most clubs have at least one official broadcaster in Mexico, and a number of them also offer their games in the U.S. either through TV broadcast or streaming.

 Beginning with the Clausura 2025 tournament, Liga MX Femenil began to produce the TV broadcast of the home games of América, Cruz Azul, Monterrey, Necaxa, Pumas, and Toluca as well as streaming these games through YouTube, Facebook, and TikTok as part of a new initiative called "FutFem Donde Sea (women’s football everywhere)", with the goal of reaching a wider audience and centralizing the TV rights of the league.
-The league streaming does not affect the broadcasts of the TV network or streaming platform that holds the TV rights of a team; The league broadcast can even be utilized or leverage by such partners if they wish to do so.
+The league streaming does not affect the broadcasts of the TV network or streaming platform that holds the TV rights of a team; The league broadcast can even be used or leverage by such partners if they wish to do so.
 The expectation is that the remaining teams will join this initiative at a later date.